Kortrijk: Festivals and events

-Also, trade shows and events such as the international Design Fair Interieur, Busworld and the Eurodogshow take place in the Kortrijk Xpo event center.
+Also, trade shows and events such as the international Design Fair Interieur, Busworld and the Eurodogshow take place in the Kortrijk Xpo event centre.
 These fairs attract numerous visitors to the city.

 In July and August there are various boat tours on the river Leie.

 Food

 Local specialities include Kalletaart (apple cake with Calvados), Peperbollen, biscuits, and chocolate little beguines.
 The town of Heule is the home of the Picobrouwerij Alvinne brewery, while Bellegem is the home of the Bockor brewery.

 Leisure

 Shopping

 The new downtown shopping centre K in Kortrijk.